DigitalDoctorWarwick/UHCW-Solution/README.md

 The code is a complete solution for an Android application and consists of a single page displaying static information, used for educational purposes.

-The solution can be imported into Android Studio, built for API level 28.
+The solution can be imported into Android Studio, built for API level 31.
+Requires Gradle build tools v7 and Java 11.

 Please contact m.o.khan@warwick.ac.uk if you wish to use the code or need additional instructions.